&Team

-Name

-The group's name, &TEAM, refers to "9 diverse members forming a team and connecting diverse worlds".

 History

 2020–2022: Pre-debut activities and formation

-K, Nicholas, EJ, and Taki competed on the South Korean survival show I-Land in 2020 which produced the boy group Enhypen.
+K, Nicholas, EJ, and Taki competed on the 2020 South Korean survival show I-Land, which ultimately produced the boy group Enhypen.
 On January 1, 2021, Big Hit Japan announced the launch of the "Big Hit Japan Global Debut Project" to search for artists to debut as a group in Japan and become active worldwide.
 On March 19, Big Hit Entertainment re-branded and re-structured into Hybe Corporation.
 On April 26, K and EJ made cameo appearances in the music video for Enhypen's "Drunk-Dazed".